The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 - Garnish each serving with extra torn basil leaves for a burst of color and aroma.

-Looking for the perfect pasta to serve with your Wagyu meatballs?
+Wondering which pasta pairs best with rich, flavorful Wagyu meatballs?
 Check out our guide on Lumache Pasta: 5 Secrets to Making the Best Dishes.

 Asian-Inspired Wagyu Meatball Recipes for a Unique Twist